-At Michigan State University she teaches undergraduates and graduates in the areas of interaction design, motion design, typography, user experience and branding design.
+Currently, Rebecca is an Associate Professor in the Department of Art, Art History, and Design at Michigan State University.
+She teaches undergraduates and graduates in the areas of interaction design, motion design, typography, user experience and branding design.
 She is an active contributor to both the new BFA in Graphic Design curriculum and the new BA in Experience Architecture degree program.
 Rebecca has served as the Director of Visual Interaction Design at MATRIX, MSU’s Center for Digital Humanities and Social Sciences.
 In this role she helped to develop dynamic interactive environments for searching large data collections supported by funding for the humanities.